Skip to main content

 IP spoofing on Vercel

-A login rate limiter needs an identifier for the caller.
-The obvious choice is x-forwarded-for, but on a Vercel function that header is whatever the client injected, optionally with Vercel appending one entry.
-A hostile client sends x-forwarded-for: 1.1.1.1, 2.2.2.2 and the server sees whichever entry it naively picks.
+A login rate limiter needs some identifier for the caller, and the obvious choice is x-forwarded-for; but on a Vercel function that header is whatever the client injected, optionally with Vercel appending one entry of its own.
+A hostile client sends x-forwarded-for: 1.1.1.1, 2.2.2.2 and the server happily believes whichever entry it naively picks.

-Vercel sets x-real-ip to the actual edge-observed address.
-When x-forwarded-for has to be trusted, the rightmost entry is the one the immediate upstream added; the left-hand entries are whatever the client sent.
+Vercel sets x-real-ip to the actual edge-observed address, so that's the one to reach for.
+When you do have to trust x-forwarded-for, the rightmost entry is the one the immediate upstream added; the left-hand entries are whatever the client felt like sending.

 apps/root/src/app/api/tools/login/route.ts